-GENERAL WARNINGS RELATING TO THE PROCEDURES
+GENERAL WARNINGS RELATING TO THE PROCEDURES OF PROGRAMMING

 - Before starting any programming, move the awning to an intermediate position, away from the Up and Down limit switches. - If the programming transmitter controls multiple groups of screen motors, before sending a command requested by the procedure, select the group to which the motor being programmed belongs. - When the motor is powered up, if it makes 2 movements this means that: at least one transmitter has been memorised and no limit switch has been programmed; if, on the other hand, it makes 1 movement this means that: no transmitter has been memorised. - When running a procedure, you can abort the procedure at any time by pressing ESC (on the back of the transmitter). - When the Up and Down limit switches are not programmed, the awning can only be commanded in hold-to-run mode i.e. you must hold the button down until the awning reaches the desired position.
 The movement stops when you release the button in any position. - When the Up and Down limit switches have been programmed, the awning can be controlled by simply pressing and releasing the buttons.
-Doing so starts the movement, which is stopped automatically by the system when the awning reaches the programmed position. - All procedures require you to use a transmitter memorised in "Mode I" (e.g., memorised with procedure A.1 or with procedure B.1 (motor configured for TWO-WAY communications) C.2.1.A C.2.1.B (motor configured for ONE-WAY communications)).
+Doing so starts the movement, which is stopped automatically by the system when the awning reaches the programmed position. - All procedures require you to use a transmittermemorised in "Mode I" (e.g., memorised with procedure A.1 or with procedure A.6.1.A or A.6.1.B).